Alexander-Jessop/climbing-blog/README.md

 ## Getting Started

+**View the Live Project:** You can view the live project at https://sheridan-alexander-jessop-a0fc086eb075.herokuapp.com/. <br>

 To get started with this project, you can follow these steps:

 1. Clone the Repository: Start by cloning this repository to your local machine: